Skip to content

 Other Languages in Romania

-There are plenty of other languages present in Romania.
+There are plenty of other languages present in Romania, too.
 Most of them aren’t too surprising given the languages that exist nearby, but they’re definitely worth knowing about.
-There are about 30 different languages in a noticeable number in Romania.
-5 of those are indigenous to the area.
+There are about 30 different languages with a significant amount of speakers in Romania.
+5 of those are indigenous.

 Some regions of Romania used to be part of Hungary, so it shouldn’t be too surprising that Hungarian is a (somewhat) common language.

-You’re most likely to encounter it in the center of Romania, in the northern parts of Transylvania.
+You’re most likely to encounter it in central Romania, specifically the northern parts of Transylvania.
 It’s also present in northwestern Romania near the border of Hungary.

 Romani